icub-tech-iit/documentation/docs/temperature_sensors/software/reading_data.md

 where:
 - _ptc_gradient: slope of the PTXXX line
 - _r_2: one of the two upper resistors in the voltage divider bridge, which for us is equal to 4700 [Ohm]
 - _r_3: lower resistor of the bridge, which it should be set equal to the value, in Ohm, of the PTXXX at zero degree.
-Thererfore, if we are using the PT100 it should be equal to 100
+Therefore, if we are using the PT100 it should be equal to 100

 Finally, the last calculation that outputs the value of the got temperature in Celsius Degree is: